 Modern slavery describes some of the most serious violations of human rights, including trafficking in persons, slavery, servitude, forced labour, forced marriage, debt bondage, the worst forms of child labour and deceptive recruiting for labour or services.

+Modern slavery is at the extreme end of a continuum of exploitation and often involves the gradual undermining of a person’s freedom, through coercion, threats, and deception.
 It occurs in every country in the world including Australia.
-The International Labour Organisation estimates there are more than 40 million people in modern slavery conditions worldwide, with up to 15,000 people estimated to be living in conditions of modern slavery in Australia.
+The International Labour Organisation estimates there are close to 50 million people in modern slavery conditions worldwide, with up to 41,000 people estimated to be living in conditions of modern slavery in Australia.

 Students are particularly vulnerable to being exploited in the workplace, especially those who have fewer immediate support networks, lower English language proficiency, work in the gig economy, or are unaware of the workforce laws in Australia.

 COVID-19 is compounding the likelihood of exploitation in the workplace, for all young people, whether international or domestic.